-In this article, you will learn more about the U.K. car seat laws, the different types of car seats, and at when your baby graduates to a forward facing car seat age U.K.
+In this article, you will learn more about the UK car seat laws, various kinds of car seats, and when your baby moves to the front seat in the car in the UK.

-In the U.K., car seats are a legal requirement.
-The law states that children under the age of 12 or under 150cm (either comes first) should use a car seat.
-And, they can only travel in the back seat.
+In the UK, car seats are a legal requirement which states that children under 12 years of age or under 150cm (either comes first) should use a car seat.
+Other than that, they can only be seated in the back seat.

-But, to be on the safe side, use a car seat with children under the height of 150cm.
-That is the legal condition in most E.U. countries, including France, Germany, and Ireland.
+To be on the safe side, use a car seat with children under the height of 150cm.
+That is the legal condition in most EU countries, including France, Germany, and Ireland.

 You will not land in trouble for using a seatbelt with a kid 12 years or younger who is taller than 135cm.

 The law also dictates the type of car seat you should use.
 In the UK, you can only use car seats approved in the EU.
 That is to say – you cannot use a car seat approved in other countries, including the US.

 Using the wrong car seat not only breaks the law but also risks the life of your child.

 Exceptions To The Car Seat Law(s)

 The only situations where the car seat laws do not apply are: